K-Nesbitt/Instagram_NLP/README.md

 <img src="https://github.com/K-Nesbitt/Instagram_NLP/blob/master/images/avg_likes_by_user.png" width="350" height="350">

-I graphed the length of the caption vs the number of likes but found no correlation
+There appears to be no linear relationships in the data, so I have to consider a model that does not depend on a linear relationship.
 <img src="https://github.com/K-Nesbitt/Instagram_NLP/blob/master/images/bokeh_words_likes.png" width="350" height="350">

 ## Data Engineering

 After processing the text in the captions with NLTK, I had a corpus of over 120,000 words.
-These were some of the top used words:
+These were some of the words used most often:

 <img src="https://github.com/K-Nesbitt/Instagram_NLP/blob/master/images/word_freq.png" width="350" height="350">

-The word used most often was **LOVE**.
+The word used most was **LOVE**.
 All of these top used words are considered positive, thus it was concluded that users posted a photo when they were in a good mood.

-I then created a TF-IDF matrix with .25% of the words (about 600).
+I created a TF-IDF matrix with .25% of the words (about 600).
 Each caption then became a vector representing the presence of words included in the TF-IDF vocabulary set.

 ## Results
-I ran the train and test sets on a Random Forest with 100 trees, and a Linear Regression.

-                    Random Forest score: -0.07604367797726175

-                    Linear Regression score: -0.05412067220144978

-I played around with a few parameters but my conclusion is that my data was too sparse, there was errors in my scraping code, there was no correlation between captions and number of likes, and I needed more features in the data set.
+I used the transformed matrix of captions with a Random Forest Regressor but could not predict the exact number of likes.

+I then added more features to the transformed matrix (number of words, user id, total followers, total posts) to make my prediction.
+I also changed the target from an actual value to a classification of above or below that users average number of likes.
+This made the model more specific to capture estimates for particular users.
+With a Random Forest Classifier I was able to get a precision score of 0.85 and recall of 0.58.
+The full summary of results are stated in the confusion matrix below:

 ## Reflection